-A photograph of a refugee who became a nurse for American Woman's Hospitals, Dr. Mabel Elliot, and an English nurse.
+A photograph of a refugee who became a nurse for American Woman's Hospitals, Dr. Mabel Elliott, and an English nurse.

 Get the story...